vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 - Techniques from differential privacy add noise to the data to make it harder to reconstruct the original records from an aggregation.
 - Privacy enhancing analyses usually stack multiple techniques on top of each other to provide multiple layers of protection.
 - Horizontal partitioning means the records are split, while in vertical partitioning the features are split.
-- Technology is only part of the story when doing research on privacy sensitive data.
+- Technology is only one part of the story, when doing research on privacy sensitive data.
 ::::::::::::::::::::::::::::::::::::::::::::::::

 [r-markdown]: https://rmarkdown.rstudio.com/